 With other diamond shapes, the difference in color between an I color diamond and a diamond of a higher color grade can be easier to see.
-For example, look at this I color diamond in a pear shape (left) compared to this D color diamond (right):
+For example, look at this I color diamond from James Allen in a pear shape (left) compared to this D color diamond also from James Allen (right):

 Because the pear shape isn’t as good at hiding color as the round brilliant cut (it’s actually one of the diamond shapes that shows color the strongest, as we’ve covered in this guide), it’s a lot easier to see the yellow tint of the I color diamond.
 It’s one of the reasons we recommend H color as the minimum for any white metal setting.

 As you can see, these diamond shapes make the color difference between an I color diamond and a D color diamond easier to see, at least when the diamonds are compared side by side in bright lighting under magnification.